ember-insights/ember-insights/README.md

 [![Build Status](https://travis-ci.org/roundscope/ember-insights.svg)](https://travis-ci.org/roundscope/ember-insights)

 # Ember-insights

-Ember CLI addon for tracking users activities via Google Analytics.
+Designed as Ember CLI addon and will be used for tracking user's behavior and interaction.

 ## Installation